 What Stan Weinstein’s system does is give you an edge used in conjunction with other systems.

-It give you the ability to pick your stocks and have a system to of your own, while doing a sanity check.
+It gives you the ability to pick your stocks and have a system of your own while doing a sanity check.
 This is how I use Stan Weinstein’s moving average system.
 I know I should use Bollinger bands EMA and more complex technical indicators, but the simple moving average works for me.
 Perhaps Stan Weinstein was right, I should look at all these factors.
-However, I use simply the 1 year moving average, a broader indicator of the index as a whole.
-Then I choose stocks I fancy for my own reasons, and glance at the 200 day SMA.
+However, I use simply the 1-year moving average, a broader indicator of the index as a whole.
+Then I choose stocks I fancy for my own reasons and glance at the 200 days SMA.
 I know he would not approve and even writes about this in his book, however, for me its a system that works.